FurkanCsk/Patikaflix-Series-Platform/README.md

 ## Example
 Here’s an example of how to use the application:

-1. **Start the Application**

-   When you run the application, you will be greeted with the following prompt:

    ```plaintext
    Welcome to Patikaflix!
 Please enter the series details.
    Enter the series name: Friends